ConsenSysMesh/ipfs-cluster-k8s-sidecar/README.md

 This project was inspired by and references https://github.com/cvallance/mongo-k8s-sidecar

+## Note

+This is pre-alpha software and should not be used in a production environment

+Currently managing addition of new nodes to the cluster works.

+Nodes are not currently removed from the cluster.

 ## How to use it

 The docker image is hosted on docker hub and can be found here: